jguadagno/jguadagno.github.io/_posts/2020-06-26-connecting-to-an-api-protected-by-microsoft-identity-platform.md

 ---
 In a previous [post]({% post_url 2020-06-12-protecting-an-asp-net-core-api-with-microsoft-identity-platform %}), I demonstrated how you can protect an ASP.NET Core Web API using the [Microsoft Identity Platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/).
 In this post, we are going to look at what you need to do to have an ASP.NET Core MVC application interact with the same protected API.
 It's really easy, once you figure it out! :wink:

-**Note!** This post was written based on a preview version of the [Microsoft Identity Web](https://github.com/AzureAD/microsoft-identity-web) library, version [0.1.5-preview](https://www.nuget.org/packages/Microsoft.Identity.Web/0.1.4-preview).
+**Note!** This post was written based on a preview version of the [Microsoft Identity Web](https://github.com/AzureAD/microsoft-identity-web) library, version [0.1.5-preview](https://www.nuget.org/packages/Microsoft.Identity.Web/0.1.5-preview).
+It has been updated to version [0.2.0-preview](https://www.nuget.org/packages/Microsoft.Identity.Web/0.2.0-preview) of the library.
 Your experience may vary!
 {: .notice--warning}

 **Note!** This post assumes that you already have a tenant setup in Azure Active Directory with scopes, similar to the previous [post]({% post_url 2020-06-12-protecting-an-asp-net-core-api-with-microsoft-identity-platform %})